-- 1. When you unload a table, sort information is not retained. - If your site is using a security package, such as RACF, the CT/Engine address space must have READ access to the PDS for LOAD and WRITE access for UNLOAD. - 3.
-When KLVTBULD completes these conditions apply: - The table remains open.
+- 1. When you unload a table, sort information is not retained. - 2.
+If your site is using a security package, such as RACF, the CL/SuperSession address space must have READ access to the PDS for LOAD and WRITE access for UNLOAD. - 3.
+When KLKTBULD completes these conditions apply: - The table remains open.
 For a LOAD request, it has been opened WRITE and SHARE.
 Issue TBCLOSE or TBSAVE to save the table to the tables database. - The PDS is closed.
 When an UNLOAD request fails, the contents of the PDS member are unknown. - 4.
-If KLVTBULD returns a TBCREATE failure, the tabvar variable is set to 0. - 5.
+If KLKTBULD returns a TBCREATE failure, the tabvar variable is set to 0. - 5.
 At the beginning of each load or unload request one or two messages are written to TLVLOG, identifying the table name, userid, and terminal.
 These messages create an audit trail and cannot be suppressed.
-See messages KLVDL201 and KLVDL202 in the Cl/SuperSession Messages manual for more information. - 6.
-Although KLVTBULD will ensure that the data being loaded does not exceed 32767 in length, the actual maximum depends on the CT/Engine startup parameters and is generally around 30K.
+See messages KLKDL201 and KLKDL202 in the CL/SuperSession Messages manual for more information. - 6.
+Although KLKTBULD will ensure that the data being loaded does not exceed 32767 in length, the actual maximum depends on the CL/SuperSession startup parameters and is generally around 30K. - 7.
+There are sample dialogs in the SKLSSAMP dataset that use KLKTBULD, and provide the ability to unload an entire TDB and then reload it.
+The members are KLSTBUNL, KLSTBLOA and KLSTBUT.